Table of Contents

 The indictment, information, or complaint described in section 4.02(1) or (2) of Revenue Procedure 2009-20 (as modified by Revenue Procedure 2011-58) is filed.

 The complaint or similar document described in section 4.02(3) of Revenue Procedure 2009-20 (as modified by Revenue Procedure 2011-58) is filed, or the death of the lead figure occurs, whichever is later.

 Enter the total amount of cash or property that you withdrew from the investment arrangement in all years (whether designated as income or principal).

 This is the amount of your investment that is eligible for a deduction before any actual or potential recoveries are taken into account.

 Insurance policies in your name that protect you from this type of loss;

 Contractual arrangements, other than insurance, that guaranteed or otherwise protected against this type of loss; or

 Amounts payable from SIPC, as advances for customer claims under the Securities Investor Protection Act of 1970, or by a similar entity under a similar provision.

 Read the statements and declarations in this part carefully.
 Enter the required information in the spaces provided.
 You are agreeing to these statements and declarations when you sign your tax return.
-The information that you enter in this part will be used to verify the fraudulent investment arrangement.
+The information you enter in this part will be used to verify the fraudulent investment arrangement.

 |More Online Instructions|